Ember days: Timing

-Prior to the reforms instituted after the Second Vatican Council, the Roman Catholic Church mandated fasting (only one full meal per day plus two partial, meatless meals) on all Ember Days (which meant both fasting and abstinence from meat on Ember Fridays), and the faithful were encouraged (though not required) to receive the sacrament of penance whenever possible.
+Prior to the reforms instituted after the Second Vatican Council, the Roman Catholic Church mandated fasting and abstinence on all Ember Days, and the faithful were encouraged (though not required) to receive the sacrament of penance whenever possible.
 On February 17, 1966, Pope Paul VI's decree Paenitemini excluded the Ember Days as days of fast and abstinence for Roman Catholics.

 The revision of the liturgical calendar in 1969 laid down the following rules for Ember Days and Rogation days:

 They may appear in some calendars as "days of prayer for peace".

+The Evangelical Lutheran church calendars continue the observation of Ember and Rogation days.
+The Ember Days are observed through "fasting, prayer, and almsgiving".
+The Ember Days are used by Evangelical Lutheran priests to instruct the faithful in the catechisms.
+The Litany is prayed during the Ember Days, and the sacrament of confession and absolution is offered during the Ember Days.

 They were made optional by churches of the Anglican Communion in 1976.
-In the Episcopal Church, the September Ember Days are still (optionally) observed on the Wednesday, Friday, and Saturday after Holy Cross Day, so that if September 14 is a Sunday, Monday, or Tuesday, the Ember Days fall on the following Wednesday, Friday, and Saturday (in the second week of September) whereas they fall a week later (in the third week of September) for the Roman Catholic Church.
+In the Episcopal Church, the September Ember Days are still (optionally) observed on the Wednesday, Friday, and Saturday after Holy Cross Day, so that if September 14 is a Sunday, Monday, or Tuesday, the Ember Days fall on the following Wednesday, Friday, and Saturday (in the second week of September) whereas they fall a week later (in the third week of September) for the Roman Catholic Church (except in the Ordinariates for former Anglicans, which also follow the traditional dating for Ember Days).

-Some Lutheran church calendars continue the observation of Ember and Rogation days, though the practice has diminished over the past century.
+Ireland

+Quarter tense is normally determined by national Roman Catholic hierarchies and not by the universal calendar of the church.
+The Saturdays of Quarter Tense were considered especially appropriate for priestly ordination.
+The days of Quarter Tense were, until the Second Vatican Council, times of obligatory fasting and abstinence.
+However, in Ireland, the obligation of abstinence (the complete avoidance of meat) on the Saturdays of Quarter Tense outside Lent was removed by the Vatican in 1912.